 Even though Ambika is doing some of the work (i.e. painting), she is not performing services under the contract.
 So, Ambika is eligible for the grant.

 Nadine is project managing a refit of her house.
-Her budget is $200,000 and she intends to involve different contractors, including some licensed builders.
+Her budget is $200,000 and she intended to involve different contractors, including some licensed builders.
 The most expensive contract with an individual contractor is for $80,000.

 Where there are multiple contracts for one substantial renovation, at least one contract with a builder must be for $150,000.